Mechanical hemolytic anemia: Hemolytic phenomena

-March haemoglobinuria
+March hemoglobinuria

 March hemoglobinuria, occurs when hemoglobin is seen in the urine after repetitive impacts on the body, particularly affecting the feet.
 The word "march" is in reference to the condition arising in soldiers who have been marching for long periods; the condition was first documented in 1881.

-Runner’s macrocytosis
+Runner's macrocytosis

 Runner's macrocytosis is a phenomenon of increased red blood cell size as a compensatory mechanism for increased red blood cell turnover.
 The impact forces from running can lead to red blood cell hemolysis and accelerate red blood cell production.
 This can shift the ratio of red blood cells towards younger, larger cells.
 This shift may be reflected in higher than normal mean corpuscular volume (MCV) values, an indicator of red blood cell size.

 This is not a pathological condition but may indicate a propensity toward iron deficiency anemia due to high red blood cell turnover.